dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Sending a custom CloudEvent

-Dapr will automatically take the data sent on the publish request and wrap it in a CloudEvent 1.0 envelope.
+Dapr automatically takes the data sent on the publish request and wraps it in a CloudEvent 1.0 envelope.
 If you want to use your own custom CloudEvent, make sure to specify the content type as `application/cloudevents+json`.

 See info about content types [here](#Content-Types).